nathancarter/weblurch/doc/bugs-and-enhancements.md

  * Some of the `.duo.litcoffee` files in `src/` in the master branch also have committed versions in `app/` that are merely copies.
 This is necessary in the gh-pages branch, but in master it's redundant.
 Fix.
+ * Travis-CI build was segmentation faulting, though the tests run just fine locally for me.
+Figure out why and get the Travis build working again, then uncomment the Travis status indicator in [README.md](../README.md).

 ## Enhancements